hyang0511/hyang0511.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # News
-- \[2023.07.17\] Receive the Enterprise Technology Innovation Award in ChinaMM 2023.
+- \[2023.08.03\] Receive the Enterprise Technology Innovation Award in ChinaMM 2023.
+- \[2023.07.26\] One paper is accepted by ACM Multimedia 2023.
+- \[2023.07.25\] One paper is accepted by ACM Multimedia 2023 Technical Demos and Videos.
-- \[2023.07.16\] One paper is accepted by ACM Multimedia Brave New Ideas 2023.
+- \[2023.07.16\] One paper is accepted by ACM Multimedia 2023 Brave New Ideas.
 - \[2023.07.14\] One paper is accepted by ICCV 2023.
 - \[2023.05.02\] One paper is accepted by ACL 2023.
 - \[2023.04.15\] Invited Talk at MSRA CVPR 2023 Pre-Workshop.